Authored by the expert who managed and guided the team behind the Japan Property Pack

 What are the total closing costs in Osaka in 2026 as a percentage?

-As of early 2026, total closing costs when buying property in Osaka typically range from 7% to 10% of the purchase price, which means a ¥30 million property would have additional costs of roughly ¥2.1 million to ¥3 million.
+As of early 2026, the total closing costs for buying a residential property in Osaka typically fall between 7% and 10% of the purchase price, which means on a ¥30 million condo, you should budget an additional ¥2.1 million to ¥3 million on top.

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in Osaka.